Project-OpenBytes/portex/docs/source/schema/complex_types/array.rst

 **Examples**:

-#. a natural number array with unlimited length:
+#. an int32 array with unlimited length:

    .. code:: yaml